Our Team

 Ko Michelle toku ingoa

-Born in Ōtautahi, I moved with my whānau to Waikawa Bay as a child, this is where I spent most of my youth, before returning to Ōtautahi at age 21.
+Born in Ōtautahi, I moved with my whānau to Waikawa Bay as a child, where I spent most of my youth, before returning to Ōtautahi at 21.

 Now 14 years on, I’ve built deep knowledge across the youth justice sector, with experience in child protection, mental health, trauma-informed practice, substance use & a wide range of disabilities impacting today’s rangatahi